MihaiHMO/VSDhdp/README.md

 ![](Imgs/l5-1.png)

 ### Case statement :
-if, case are used inside always block , whatever variable you want to assign in  shpuld be a register variable
+if, case are used inside always block , whatever variable you want to assign in should be a register variable
 ```
 reg y
 alwasy @(*)                                 |\